 The battle for Holtmühle Castle in Tegelen (Netherlands)

 Actually, the festival of the Glasenapp Hussars was supposed to take place already in 2021, but as with so many things, the festival had to be postponed to 2022 due to Corona.
-Together with the German Friends of Regiment No 6, von Hardenberg Hannover, the Glasenapp Hussars 1762 organised a wonderful International Historical Meeting in Tegelen from August 25 to 29, 2022.
+Together with the German Friends of Regiment No 6, of Hardenberg Hannover, the Glasenapp Hussars 1762 organised a wonderful International Historical Meeting in Tegelen from 25 to 29 August 2022.

 A historical camp with military and civilian life was shown at the Schützenverein Sankt Martinus near the castle.
 On Saturday and Sunday, a battle was planned near our garrison, at Holtmühe Castle.